We are exhibiting at Convergence India 2023, New Delhi, India, 27-29 March Book a Meeting

 • 0 Comments

 Two major terms to understand: Cloud Computing and Cluster computing and what are the major difference between Cloud Computing and Cluster Computing.
-Recently, there has been a surge in interest in decreasing the power of computer processors and boosting overall system performance.
-As a result, multicore processors have been designed and redesigned to suit the ever-increasing computing difficulties.
+Recently, interest has surged in decreasing the power of computer processors and boosting overall system performance.
+As a result, designers have continuously designed and redesigned multicore processors to accommodate the ever-increasing challenges in computing..
 Rising complications have evolved in the IT and ICT sector, necessitating the transformation of traditional computing environments to suit current demand.
 The majority of conventional computing processors were homogeneous, meaning they all shared the same properties.
 The increased workload overloaded homogeneous processing environments, resulting in the emergence of heterogeneous processing environments.
 In contrast to homogeneous processors, they have diverse features for the same processor.
 One such setup that has become popular, especially, with software solutions like call center software is a cloud with cluster.

 With cloud hosting platforms, different types of setup are possible including the cluster setup.
 It benefits businesses in multiple ways.
 This blog post compares two different setups on cloud platforms for a call center solution.